-17.4 Information
+19.5 Information

-Information on neighbour disputes and anti-social behaviour and how to report this is available for our tenants.
+A leaflet on neighbour disputes will be prepared for issue to tenants.
 All neighbour complaints will be recorded on the day they are made on the SDM system to ensure accurate and adequate recording of incidents.

-18. Anti-social behaviour complaints and Board members
+20. Anti-social behaviour complaints and Board members

-- 18.1 If an anti-social complaint is made by or about a Board member or a member of their immediate family, it will be treated as any other complaint with the exception noted below: - a) Any Board members directly involved in such a complaint must not be in attendance at a Board meeting during discussion of a specific case or discussion of a policy matter which has a direct bearing on the Co-operative's response to the complaint. - b) Board members who have an indirect involvement in a specific case e.g. if they are tenants in a close where a dispute or incident occurred will consider their attendance during any relevant discussion at a Board Meeting. - c) If upon investigation it is revealed that a Board member is behaving in an antisocial manner they will be removed from Board under the terms of the Cooperative's Rules.
+- 20.1 If an anti-social complaint is made by or about a Board member or a member of their immediate family, it will be treated as any other complaint with the exception noted below: - a) Any Board members directly involved in such a complaint must not be in attendance at a Board meeting during discussion of a specific case or discussion of a policy matter which has a direct bearing on the Co-operative's response to the complaint. - b) Board members who have an indirect involvement in a specific case e.g. if they are tenants in a close where a dispute or incident occurred will consider their attendance during any relevant discussion at a Board Meeting. - c) If upon investigation it is revealed that a Board member is behaving in an antisocial manner they will be removed from Board under the terms of the Cooperative's Rules.

-19. Policy reporting, monitoring and reviewing neighbour complaints
+21. Policy reporting and monitoring and reviewing neighbour complaints

-19.1 The Housing Officers will update the Depute Director when neighbour disputes/antisocial behaviour occur and detailed updates at the 1- 2-1 meetings.
-The Board will receive a quarterly report from the Housing Officers which will list the total number of complaints received.
+21.1 Housing Officers will update the Depute Director when neighbour disputes/antisocial behaviour occur and detailed updates at the 1- 2-1 meetings.
+The Board will monitor on a monthly basis all complaints received.
+The Board will receive a report from the Housing Officer which will list the total number of complaints according to the categories described in this policy, with further analysis on response, type of complaint, location etc.